 - Different operating systems render different versions of emojis, so it’s important to test.

 Test subject lines

-There are a few ways to learn whether your subject line is a likely winner: Check out the tips in our built-in subject line helper, view your recent subject line performance, or use an A/B or Multivariate testing campaign to see if different subject lines affect your open rates.
+There are a few ways to learn whether your subject line is a likely winner: Check out the tips in our built-in subject line helper, view your recent subject line performance, or use an A/B test or Multivariate test to see if different subject lines affect your open rates.